28 May 2018

 Developing collaborative innovation solutions to the region’s water challenges

-Close to 50 participants, from engineers to entrepreneurs, between the ages of 20-35 years, from over 10 countries, gathered in Melbourne with one goal: creating collaborative innovations that respond to the most pressing water challenges in Australia and the region.
-These activities were part of Water Innovation Lab (WIL), a global initiative of the Canadian NGO Waterlution, brought to Australia for the first time last week.
+In May this year, forty national and international participants, from engineers to entrepreneurs, between the ages of 20-35 years, gathered in Melbourne with one goal: creating collaborative innovations to respond to our most pressing urban water challenges.
+These activities were part of Water Innovation Lab (WIL), a global initiative of the Canadian NGO Waterlution, brought to Australia for the first time in 2018.